-Chairs and Tables have sourced its teak (tectona grandis) from the island of Java.
-The teak used comes from ecologically managed and sustainable plantations in Indonesia, which are now owned, managed and regulated by the Indonesian government agency, Perum Perhutani, which are responsible for managing a strict policy regarding the size and quantity of trees felled each year together with annual replanting.
+Chairs and Tables Limited have sourced its teak (tectona grandis) from the island of Java.
+The teak used comes from ecologically managed and sustainable plantations in Central Java, Indonesia, which are now owned, managed and regulated by the Indonesian government agency, Perum Perhutani, which are responsible for managing a strict policy regarding the size and quantity of trees felled each year together with annual replanting.
 All our timber is traceable back to the plantation.

 Teak is a dense-grained hardwood indigenous to Burma and Thailand and brought to Indonesia by Dutch colonists in 1816...